 This Ontario city has a cultured, yet friendly vibe.
 If nightlife and shopping are your activities of choice, Ottawa may disappoint, but to get a feel for Canada and its people at a relaxing pace, this is the place.

 Afternoon & Evening Day One

 2 p.m.: Check into your hotel.
 The Château Laurier a Fairmont hotel is one of the most iconic buildings in Ottawa.
 Its French gothic architecture and lavish interior will make you feel spoiled.
 Plus, the location is prime central.

 Even if you don't stay here, you can drop in for high tea or meander the historic halls, like at any of the historic Canadian Fairmont railway hotels that dot the country.
 Be sure to peruse the gallery of Yosuf Karsh photographs on the first floor.
 You will likely recognize many of them — they're some of the most famous portraits in the world.

 Public transportation around Ottawa is quite good.
 Get a day pass (CDN $10.25 as of 2017) if you plan to use it much.

 6 p.m.: Poke your head into the Notre-Dame Basilica to behold its impressive interior before it closes on your way to the ByWard Market.
-Ottawa's number one attraction is this pedestrian-friendly neighbourhood full of boutiques, galleries and restaurants.
+Ottawa's number one attraction is this pedestrian-friendly neighborhood full of boutiques, galleries, and restaurants.
 In addition, it offers a year-round open-air farmers' market, but this usually shuts down around 5:30 pm.

 8 p.m.: After meandering the Byward Market, settle in for some European food with a German twist at Das Lokal, just away from the market's touristy hustle and bustle.
 Good idea to have made reservations for this cool restaurant that offers an edited menu, but good portions.
 Expect live piano on the weekends.